 John F. Bradley II provides professional and business advice to the senior management of entities of all types including corporations, partnerships, and limited liability companies.
-He has extensive experience in representing clients in mergers and acquisitions, commercial contracts, technology licensing, stockholder arrangements, private equity, “angel” and start-up financings, and asset-based financing transactions.
+He has extensive experience in representing clients in mergers and acquisitions, commercial contracts, technology licensing, stockholder arrangements, private equity financings, and asset-based financing transactions.
 Many of John’s clients are businesses in the high technology sector.

 John concentrates much of his effort on advising clients regarding ever-changing obligations to protect their intellectual property assets and the data belonging to their employees, customers and others, as well as advising companies with respect to their compliance requirements in the United States and throughout the world.

 In addition, John represents business clients and senior executives in connection with qualified and non-qualified equity plans, and their compensation arrangements–both current and deferred.
 John also serves his clients as trustee of a number of private trusts and charitable foundations.

 Prior to joining Prince Lobel, John was a founding partner of Donovan Hatem, LLP in Boston, MA, and chair of its business group.
 John graduated from Stanford University and Stanford University School of Law, where he served as an editor of the Stanford Law Review.

 - Stanford University School of Law, J.D., 1977